It is impossible to make it through life without experiencing conflict.

 The conflict cannot end until both sides can live with the resolution

 Conflict must be pushed until all issues are aired and resolved or the conflict will flare up later with a different and usually more deadly turn.

 The results are amazing IF you will work through it

-We had zero fights while we were dating and I was totally caught off guard when I realized how quickly a minor issue had turned into World War III.
+We had zero fights while we were dating and I was totally surprised when I realized how quickly a minor issue had turned into World War III.

 My thoughts were around the idea that if this was marriage; I will stick with simply dating for the rest of my life.

-Breath in deep, steel yourself and engage in conflict.
-It you need help here is a link that can help you through the process of conflict resolution whether it is at home, work or play.
+If you need help, here is a link that can help you through the process of conflict resolution whether it is at home, work or play.